jgreener64/phd_thesis/README.md

 - Images should have consistent white background
 - Consistent C-alpha
 - How to refer to other sections
 - Cyclin A or A2?
+Cyclin capitalised?
 - Abbreviations: TR-FRET